-- In a large mixing bowl, beat the cream until it thickens.
+- For the frosting: In a large mixing bowl, beat the cream until it thickens.
 Gradually beat in the sugar and vanilla.
-Beat on high until stiff peaks form (when you pull the beaters straight up, peaks form and won’t fall over).
+Beat on high until stiff peaks form (when you pull the beaters straight up, peaks form and won't fall over).
 Reserve 2 tablespoons.
 Keep the rest cold in the refrigerator.

 - Cut a hole out of each cupcake, being careful not to cut through the bottom.
 Reserve the tops but discard the rest of the crumbs.

 - Fold the reserved 2 tablespoons whipped cream into the cheesecake filling.
 Spoon about a tablespoon into each cupcake then spoon 2 cherries on top.
 Top with a reserved cupcake top.
 Repeat with the remaining cupcakes.